strainer/fencache.js/Readme.md

   enCalcObj = fencache(CalcOnObj, 1000, ob=>ob.idstring )
 ```
 In this case where CalcOnObj takes objects and processes data within them,
-a function in the third parameter, can return a value to use as the storage key.
+a function in the third parameter can return a value to use as the storage key.
-Without this function, in `cache mode` objects are identified by their native reference (not contents), in `native object mode` they are automatically stringified (relatively slowly).
+Without this function, in `cache mode` objects are identified by their native reference (not contents), in `native object mode` they are automatically stringified.

 When cache size is set to 1, the third parameter is ignored.